rkingdc/roz.ai/README.md

 ## Contributing

 Let's be honest.
-No one is going to conmtribute to this.
+No one is going to contribute to this.
 Or see it.

 ## License